 Transneft’s core business activity is providing services of oil and petroleum products transportation via a system of trunk pipelines across the Russian Federation.
 The Company has no significant operational activity outside Russia.

 Furthermore, the Company renders services of oil and petroleum products storage in the system of trunk pipelines, oil compounding and sale of oil and petroleum products.

 In addition to the main business of oil and petroleum products transportation across Russia, Transneft plans and supervises oil transportation and supply to custody transfer points abroad, collects and compiles data, acting via its representative offices in Poland, Hungary, Slovakia and Belarus.

 6. What are the main lines of the Company's development?

 The main spheres of development and measures to be taken within the Transneft Long-Term Development Programme are:

-Development and Upgrading
+Development and upgrading

 - Innovative development of operational activities.

-- Raising energy efficiency by taking energy saving measures.
+- Raising energy efficiency by taking energy-saving measures.

-- Cutting pipeline construction and operation costs.
+- Implementing a programme for cutting pipeline construction and operation costs.